robusta-dev/robusta/demo/README.md

 ## Value Demonstrated

-This demo shows:

 1. You can get Slack notifications about issues in your cluster
-2. Notifications contain the exact data you need to debug
+2. Notifications contain the exact data you need to diagnose the issue
 3. You see more troubleshooting data in the Robusta UI, including recent changes to Kubernetes objects

 # OOM Kill (Out of Memory Kill) Demo